-Note that the CAN Proportion that is CAN Radio equipment and the CORE Proportion that is Network building are both input figures.
+Note that the CAN Proportion that is CAN Radio equipment and the Core Proportion that is Network building are both input figures.

-For the Core since the other communications plant and equipment is made up of network buildings assets, the network buildings asset allocation factor is applied.
+For the Core since the other communications plant and equipment is made up of network buildings assets, the network buildings/support cost allocation factor is applied.